 As project size spiralled upwards due to adding more platforms to the standard offering, careful project planning and solution design became critical to lowering project risk to a comfortable level so that it could be carried over during execution.

-Agile design and its tendency to bypass top-down, overarching plans in favour of small incremental modifications and faster releases was much too dangerous as the cost of change in large projects soared.
+Agile design and its tendency to bypass top-down, overarching plans favouring small incremental modifications and faster releases were much too dangerous as the cost of change in large projects soared.
 Much forethought had to be placed into solution architecture to avoid costly rework.

 In the first instalment of this series, we examined the core principles of solution design.
 This article will zoom in on the design of medium and large system integration projects, and part three will discuss Agile design and its applicability in specific contexts.